Gurzadyan theorem: Observational indications

 The dynamics of groups and clusters of galaxies are claimed to fit the theorem, see also.

 The possibility of two Hubble flows, a local one, determined by that formula, and a global one, described by Friedmannian cosmological equations was stated in.

+Experimental consequences of the theorem

+In ref. it is shown that the theorem provides a possibility to measure at a tabletop scale, using Bose-Einstein condensate (BEC), the gravitational constant with an accuracy of up to 10^-17 N m^2/kg^2 and to establish an upper bound on the cosmological constant 10^-31 m^-2.